WALINET: A water and lipid identification convolutional Neural Network for nuisance signal removal in 1H MR Spectroscopic Imaging: Methods

 Each encoder ($\mathcal{E}$) and decoder ($\mathcal{D}$) of the Y-Net $(\mathcal{Y}$) comprised four convolutional blocks, each consisting of two convolutional layers, PReLU activation functions \cite{he2015delving}, dropout with a rate of 0.01, and MaxPooling/upsampling with a factor of 2.
 Skip connections are implemented between the encoders and decoder.
 An additional convolutional block is incorporated in the bottleneck region and after the decoder.
 The outputs of the encoders are concatenated and forwarded to the bottleneck convolutional block in the decoder.

 The kernel size of each block is set to 7.
 The number of channels in the first convolutional block is set to 16 and is doubled/halved after every MaxPooling/Upsampling layer.

 \paragraph{Training Data:} The training spectra were generated through a multi-step process, where metabolite spectra were simulated and combined with experimentally measured lipid and water spectra from \textit{in-vivo} human data.
 This approach was chosen because: 1) metabolite spectra can be realistically simulated for an extremely large range of very diverse parameters, 2) the lipid and water spectra are affected by a complex combination of experimental factors which are hard to be fully accounted in simulations, hence more realistic spectra can be extracted from measured data.
-First, spectra for 25 common ${}^1$H metabolites were simulated using a physical model for the coupled spin systems\cite{Smith1994,songeon2023vivo}.
-Based on these modes, an extensive dataset of $10^6$ metabolite spectra was generated by simulation with a parameter distribution that encompassed a wide range of concentrations, linewidths, noise levels, and baselines.
-The metabolite concentrations were distributed according to a normal distribution with a standard deviation five times greater than the mean of 1 (arbitrary units), with truncation to zero to ensure positive values.
-The simulation included also variations in frequency offset (-150 to 150 Hz), Voigt linewidth (4 to 50 Hz), and signal-to-noise ratio (SNR from 1 to 10).
-Random baselines were introduced, characterized by 10 broad gaussian components.

-Second, we extracted a collection of lipid spectra from voxels within the scalp region obtained from \textit{in-vivo} MRSI datasets.
-Representative head/brain/scalp masks and B0 field maps are presented in Supplementary Figure \ref{fig:mask}.
-To augment the \textit{in-vivo} lipid distribution, the amplitude of lipid signal from the lipid mask was varied with a scaling factor, spanning a broad interval from $1^{-2}$ to $1^3$ to match the lipid contamination inside the brain.

-Third, the water signal was extracted using Hankel-Lanczos singular value decomposition (HLSVD) \pw{with a rank of 64} from voxels within the brain from the same \textit{in-vivo} MRSI datasets.
-To further augment the \textit{in-vivo} water distribution the 10 water signal components estimated by HLSVD in each voxel were randomly weighted with a factor ranging from $10^{-1}$ to $10^2$.

-Lastly, to create the final training input spectra ($x_1$) for WALINET the simulated metabolite spectra ($m$) and experimentally-derived lipid \& water spectra ($x_2$) were randomly combined.
-Note, that in the case of LIPNET the input training spectra combined simulated metabolite and experimentally-derived lipid spectra, without the water signal.

-The training dataset was generated using water and lipid signals extracted from 19 subjects, including 2 glioma patients.
-The MRSI data were acquired with the 3D ${}^1$H-FID-ECCENTRIC sequence described in paragraph \ref{sec:data}). $10^5$ lipid \& water spectra were extracted from each subject, resulting in $1.9\times 10^6$ total lipid \& water spectra used for training.
+Spectra for 25 common ${}^1$H metabolites were simulated using a physical model for the coupled spin systems\cite{Smith1994,songeon2023vivo}.
+An extensive dataset of $1.9\times10^6$ metabolite spectra was simulated for a wide range of concentrations, linewidths, noise levels, and baselines.
+Water and lipid signals were extracted from 19 subjects, including 2 glioma patients.
+The MRSI data were acquired with the 3D ${}^1$H-FID-ECCENTRIC sequence described in paragraph \ref{sec:data}). $10^5$ lipid \& water spectra were extracted from each subject, resulting in a total $1.9\times 10^6$ lipid \& water spectra that were randomly combined with metabolite spectra for training.
 Additionally, a validation dataset included 4 other subjects.
+Further details regarding generation of the training data is provided in Supplementary Information.

 \paragraph{Training Procedure:} The training spectra were subjected to further augmentation and normalization before being forwarded to the neural network.
 Online data augmentation during training was achieved by multiplication with a random phase